hapijs/hapi/docs/Reference.md

   names.
 Typically, private plugin names use a prefix such as the company name or an unusual combination of characters (e.g. `'--'`).
 When using the
   [`pack.require()`](#packrequirename-options-callback) interface, the name is obtained from the 'package.json' module file.
 When using the
   [`pack.register()`](#packregisterplugin-options-callback) interface, the name is provided as a required key in `plugin`.
-- version - the plugin version is only used informatively within the framework but plays an important role in the plugin echo-system.
-The plugin echo-system relies on the [npm peer dependency](http://blog.nodejs.org/2013/02/07/peer-dependencies/) functionality to ensure that plugins can specify their dependency on a specific version of **hapi**, as well as on each other.
+- version - the plugin version is only used informatively within the framework but plays an important role in the plugin ecosystem.
+The plugin ecosystem relies on the [npm peer dependency](http://blog.nodejs.org/2013/02/07/peer-dependencies/) functionality to ensure that plugins can specify their dependency on a specific version of **hapi**, as well as on each other.
 Dependencies are expressed solely within the 'package.json' file, and are enforced by **npm**.
 When using the [`pack.require()`](#packrequirename-options-callback) interface, the version is obtained from the 'package.json' module file.
 When using the [`pack.register()`](#packregisterplugin-options-callback) interface, the version is provided as